 - both niches require intensive educational requirements.
 This means the most talented and experienced professionals are likely to have career skills that are very tactical and precise in application.
 It is very rare to meet a legal or medical industry representative that has an in-depth expertise of new marketing trends.

 So why am I writing about Avvo ratings?

 Law firms and medical groups are slow to adopt digital marketing trends that are affecting their business model.
 While law firms and medical groups focus on revenue challenges at the organizational level, individual lawyers and doctors within the larger business entity are instructed to continue doing what they’ve always done.

-It is at the individual lawyer and doctor level that professionals quietly go about their business.
+It is estate planning lawyers in Atlanta and doctor level that professionals quietly go about their business.
 They rely on the organization to protect them against threats they do not have the expertise to understand.

 This is where the entrepreneurial mind thrives, locking onto business models that can’t move as quickly as they can.

 The purpose of the Avvo ratings system is to create content that is specific to every single lawyer or doctor name.This content serves several purposes for a consumer including improving the ability to score a professional and find various pieces of information quickly.
 You can have a look at this site and ask experts about the same.